alibek-dzhukaev/task-management/README.md

 - PostgreSQL 16 with Master-Replica replication
 - Prisma ORM with read replica load balancing
 - Redis 7 for caching and sessions
+- RabbitMQ 3.13 for message queuing
+- Nodemailer for email notifications

 **Tools:**
 - Nx monorepo